 - Exhibitors can select only ONE class in each division.
 (Example: All Fitting & Showing is under one Division).
 Please refer to the guidelines below for further explanations.
 The division numbers are shown in the Horse Class Schedule. - 2.
-Novice riders can only enter classes designated "Novice" on the class lists. - 3.
-Walk/Trot riders can only enter classes designated "Walk/Trot". - 4.
+Walk/Trot riders can only enter classes designated "Walk/Trot". - 3.
 Classes will not be held for any exhibitor who has not previously requested a tack change.
 There is a 3-minute allowance from the time the first horse enters the ring until the class is closed.
 For gymkhana classes, no class will be stopped or held open.
 If you are not there and ready to ride you will be disqualified.